One of the most common reasons parents have brought their sports kids to me, over the years, centers around this comment:

 …and nobody is there to do the punishing!

-So they must punish themselves to obey the belief program installed in childhood!.
 This goes beyond useful and into the destructive category and stymies growth and learning.

 If this is you or someone you know, the belief program needs to go!